Khowai

 Khowai is a town located in the Indian state of Tripura and a Municipal Council in Khowai district.
 The city lies on the banks of Khowai river and hence from the river the city gets its name.
 It was originally settled upon by Upendranath Roy.
-Located near the Bangladesh border, Khowai has boundaries with Bangladesh on its entire southern part.
+Located near the Bangladesh border, Khowai has boundaries with Bangladesh on its entire northern part.

 Demographics

 As of the 2001 India census, Khowai had a population of 17,621.
 Males constituted 51% of the population and females 49%.
 Khowai has an average literacy rate of 86%, higher than the national average of 59.5%: male literacy is 88%, and female literacy is 85%.
 In Khowai, 9% of the population is under 6 years of age.

 Forest

 There are two range sector offices in the subdivision of Khowai – Khowai and Padmabil.
 The Khowai range has 13,578 hectares of forest land whereas the Padmabil range has 6,468 hectares of forest land.